Monday, November 25, 2024

 Checking the calibration

-You might notice that the TS-590's TCXO board is connected with a short, 4-wire jumper - and this is long enough to allow connection of the ProgRock 2 board to a USB cable and a computer to allow the frequency to be adjusted "live", while the radio is in operation - this requires removing the single mounting screw.
+You might notice that the TS-590's TCXO board is connected with a short, 4-wire jumper (the red, black and green wires in Figure 5) and this is long enough to allow connection of the ProgRock 2 board to a USB cable and a computer to allow the frequency to be adjusted "live", while the radio is in operation - this requires removing the single mounting screw to permit the board to "hang loose".

 If you have an ultra-precise frequency reference such as a GPS-disciplined oscillator or a Rubidium reference, by all means use it - but if you don't, you can use an off-air frequency reference like WWV, WWVH, BPM, or whatever else is near you that is KNOWN to be very precise - but the higher the frequency, the better.

 Using 15 MHz WWV as an example, tune the radio USING THE KEYPAD so that it is exactly on frequency: Note that the TS-590 can tune smaller than the 10 Hz steps shown on the display, so turning the dial doesn't guarantee that you are on the "zero Hz" frequency step.
-Without bumping the frequency listen for the WWV transmission to hear the portion when they are transmitting the 500 or 600 Hz tone (this step won't work if they are not transmitting this tone) and switching between USB and LSB: If you hear any difference in tone, you may wish to tweak the ProgRock's frequency up or down as appropriate.
+Without bumping the main tuning knob and knocking it off by less than a 10 Hz step listen for the WWV transmission to hear the portion when they are transmitting the 500 or 600 Hz tone (this step won't work if they are not transmitting this tone) and switch between USB and LSB: If you hear any difference in tone, you may wish to tweak the ProgRock's frequency up or down as appropriate.
 If the tone on USB is slightly lower than that on LSB, the ProgRock's frequency needs to be set slightly lower.

 Comment about tuning step size.